Ariane de Rothschild

-Ariane de Rothschild (née Langner; 14 November 1965) is a French banker, CEO of Edmond de Rothschild Group since March 2023.
+Ariane de Rothschild (née Langner; 14 November 1965) is a French banker and the CEO of Edmond de Rothschild Group since March 2023.
 She is the first woman and the first person without Rothschild lineage to run a Rothschild-branded financial institution.

-She was married to Benjamin de Rothschild from 23 January 1999 until his death on 15 January 2021.
+She was married to Benjamin de Rothschild from 1999 until his death in 2021.
 They have four daughters.

-In 2024, the net worth of the Ariane de Rothschild family was estimated at 5 billion euros by French weekly business magazine Challenges.
+In 2024, the net worth of the Benjamin de Rothschild family was estimated at €5 billion by French weekly business magazine Challenges.

 Family

 Ariane Langner was born in San Salvador, El Salvador.
-Her father was a senior executive at the international pharmaceutical company Hoechst.
+Her father, Gustave Langner, a German national born 20 October 1920, was a senior executive at the international pharmaceutical company Hoechst.
 Until the age of eighteen, Ariane Langner lived with her parents in Bangladesh, Colombia and the former Zaire (DRC).

-In January 1999, she married Benjamin de Rothschild, son of Edmond de Rothschild and heir of the Edmond de Rothschild Group.
-They have four daughters.
-Her husband Benjamin de Rothschild died on 15 January 2021 of a heart attack at his home in Pregny-Chambésy, Switzerland.
-Ariane de Rothschild is not Jewish and did not convert to Judaism.
+In January 1999, she married Benjamin de Rothschild, the son of Edmond de Rothschild and heir to the Edmond de Rothschild Group.
+The couple had four daughters.
+Her husband died on 15 January 2021 following a heart attack at their home in Pregny-Chambésy, Switzerland.

+de Rothschild is not Jewish and did not convert to her husband’s religion; however, two of their daughters identify as Jewish.
+In addition to being fluent in French, English, Spanish, Italian, and German, she possesses a working knowledge of Hebrew.